Pelham Park and City Island Railway: Early services

+Before the first bridge to City Island was built, the only way to reach the island was via a ferry pulled by a rope.
+In 1868, a bridge was built using timber salvaged from the USS North Carolina which had been scrapped in David Carl's shipyard on City Island the previous year.

 Prior to the building of Bartow Station, a stagecoach service operated by Robert Vickery ran between Mount Vernon and City Island.
 This ran until 1887.
 Another stagecoach service was operated by two brothers who ran a grocery store on the island; the stagecoach was used to make deliveries to local residents.